1337-L3V1ATH0N/4BUZER/README.md

 # John Hammond

-- Thank You John for your wonderful tutorials that let me learn suid abusing and making this tool for automation.
+- Thank You John for your wonderful tutorials that let me learn suid abusing and making this tool to automate that task.

 ################ If You have found out any issues please try to reachme on l3v1ath0nattacker07@gmail.com ####################